 - See this page for instructions on how to test flashrom support properly (this may be risky, make sure you have a working backup flash chip).

-I get 'Can't mmap memory using /dev/mem: Invalid argument'
+- If you see this message 'Can't mmap memory using /dev/mem: Invalid argument':

-- The easiest fix is to update to latest flashrom from svn.
-It has less strict requirements and works on more systems without having to change the kernel.
+- Generally, if your version of flashrom is very old, an update might help.
+Flashrom has less strict requirements now and works on more systems without having to change the kernel.

 How do I use flashrom?